OliviaOdenthal/sinogram_changepoint_detection/README.md

 ## Simulation

-The Matlab codes to simulate the phantoms are as also available.
+The Matlab codes to simulate the phantoms are also available.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.